Trap crop

-A trap crop is a plant that attracts agricultural pests, usually insects, away from nearby target crops.
-This form of companion planting can save a target crop from decimation by pests without the use of artificial pesticides.
-A trap crop is used for attracting the insect and pests away from a target crop field.
+A trap crop is a plant that attracts agricultural pests, usually insects, away from nearby harvested crops.
+This form of companion planting can save a main crop from decimation by pests with reduced use of artificial pesticides.
+A trap crop is used for attracting the insect and pests away from a target crop field or individual crop plants within a field.
 Many trap crops have successfully diverted pests from focal crops in small scale greenhouse, garden and field experiments; a small portion of these plants have been shown to reduce pest damage at larger commercial scales.
 A common explanation for reported trap cropping failures, is that attractive trap plants only protect nearby plants if the insects do not move back into the target crop.
 In a review of 100 trap cropping examples in 2006, only 10 trap crops were classified as successful at a commercial scale, and in all successful cases, trap cropping was supplemented with management practices that specifically limited insect dispersal from the trap crop back into the target crop.
+Quantitative models of pests moving between trap and main crops suggest that in the absence of such methods a substantial proportion of the landscape has to be dedicated to the trap crop, limiting the feasibility such a strategy if growers are not willing to sacrifice that much space to unharvested trap plants.
+In such cases optimal trap crop allocations can be up to roughly 30 percent of the field.